in

 A dark blue noren curtain hanging in the entrance of a small izakaya at night.
 The curtain is slightly parted, warm light visible inside.
 The street outside is quiet.
 The curtain is worn at the edges.

-A noren is a split fabric curtain, hung in the doorway of a shop or restaurant.
 When it’s hanging there, the place is open.
 When the owner takes it in for the night, it’s closed.
 No sign needed.
 No posted hours.
 The curtain is the signal.

 But it’s not just a signal.